gurock/trcli/CONTRIBUTING.md

 Parsers are located in `/trcli/readers/`.
 To add a new parser please read the desired file and fill required dataclasses with the data (located in `/trcli/data_classes/`).

 ### Sending information to user (logging/prompting)
-For printing messages on console and prompting users functions from Environment class should be used. <br>Those functions handles `--silent/--verbose/--yes/--no` parameters properly.
+For printing messages on console and prompting users functions from Environment class should be used.
+Those functions handle `--silent/--verbose/--yes/--no` parameters properly.